learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 You've already worked with enumerator methods like `#each`, `#collect` and others.
 These methods are called on collections, like arrays.
 They take blocks as their arguments and *yield* each element of the collection to the block, allowing the code in the block to be applied to each element of the collection.

 In the code-along above, we built our own implementation of the `#each` method.
 We used `while` to loop, or iterate, over each element of the array and passed, or yielded, each of those elements to an accompanying block.
+That block used parameters, `|i|`, to set a variable, `i`, equal to whatever value is yielded into the block at each successive step of the iteration.
+That block also contained code to execute with each yield element in turn.

 You can read more about the `yield` keyword and blocks in Ruby from the resources below.